Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

-There are 11 lessons is step 2 (sub-titled Empower Your Kids To Be Confident, Capable, And Independent) – mostly videos but also a couple of quizes.
+There are 11 lessons in Step 2 (sub-titled Empower Your Kids To Be Confident, Capable, And Independent) – mostly videos but also a couple of quizzes.

 The lesson is one of the longer videos of the course and is a fly-on-the-wall view of a live seminar they did once.
 The role play is a unique perspective on how a child views the world and his relationship with his adult guardians.

 It demonstrates the inherent imbalance of power between the parent and the child (the name Competent Giant says it all).
-All the child want is to be belong and feel significant.
-When the competent giant yells at the tiny child it is a lose-lose for both sides.
+All the child wants is to be belong and feel significant.
+When the competent giant yells at the tiny child, it is a lose-lose for both sides.
 Both the parent and the child are left feeling ‘defeated’ at the end of such an interaction.

 Step 2 goes on with important point after important point.
-This really is a content packed course.
+This really is a content-packed course.
 One thing we found particularly helpful is the concept of ‘Praise versus Encouragement’.
 This tool is extremely simple yet extremely powerful.
-We were so impressed we were inspired to write a dedicated article and free download on why parents should focus on encouragement over praise.
+We were so impressed that it inspired us to write a dedicated article and free download on why parents should focus on encouragement over praise.
 Click the link if you want to check that out.

 Step 3 – Revolutionize Your Routines

-Sounds obvious reading it back but how many of us are guilty of trying to control the person (i.e. our children) first and getting frustrated when we get push back?
+Sounds obvious reading it back, but how many of us are guilty of trying to control the person (i.e. our children) first and getting frustrated when we get pushed back?

 The tool Amy introduces to combat this problem is the ‘Decision Rich Environment’.
 That is, giving plenty of opportunity for kids to make positive decisions throughout the day.